AbeerWebDev/Social-Login/README.md

 **URL Routing**

-* To access all website pages look URL extensions in features.
+* To access all website pages see URL extensions in features.

 ## Project Status